gragland/chatgpt-chrome-extension/README.md

-# ChatGPT Everywhere 🤖 ✨
+# ChatGPT Chrome Extension 🤖 ✨

 A Chrome extension that adds [ChatGPT](https://chat.openai.com) to every text box on the internet!
 Use it to write tweets, revise emails, fix coding bugs, or whatever else you need, all without leaving the site you're on.
 Includes a plugin system for greater control over ChatGPT behavior and ability to interact with 3rd party APIs.